wessaunders/coding-guidelines/javascript-guidelines.md

-Javascript Coding Guidelines
+# React Coding Guidelines

 This is intended to establish coding and styling guidelines for javascript.

-Table of contents
+# Table of contents
 - [Basic Principles](#basic-principles)
 - [Variables, references, and declarations](#variables,-references,-and-declarations)